mjhm/chai-match-pattern/README.md

 # chai-match-pattern

 This is a general purpose JSON pattern matcher.
 It leverages the `lodash-match-pattern` module -- which is a `lodash` extension built on the `lodash-checkit` module -- which itself is a mashup of checking utilities from the popular `lodash` and `checkit` modules.

-The primary goal of the modules is to enable the highly flexible, expressive, and resilient feature testing of JSON based APIs.
+The primary goal of this and the supporting modules is to enable the highly flexible, expressive, and resilient feature testing of JSON based APIs.

 Here are the main features.
 You probably won't need all of them, but there's enough flexibility the building blocks will allow you to address the details of your specific us cases.
 All of the examples below are illustrated in the `/examples/example1/features/` as cucumber-js tests.